codeforamerica/primerpeso/README.md

 echo "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.3/bin" >> ~/.bash_profile
 ```

 We need a new terminal window for this line to take effect.
-Go ahead and open a new window and change directory to the bizwallet folder.
+Go ahead and open a new window and change directory to the primerpeso folder.

 Now open the Postgresapp.
 (You should have a black elephant on your computer's top bar)
 **Note**: If you have the elephant on the top bar Postgres is already running